Should You Hire a Band or DJ for Your Event/Wedding?

 Another thing to consider is the size of the venue where your wedding or event will be.
 Talk to the venue manager about where the bands or DJs usually set up.
 Bands usually require more space than a DJ, depending on the DJ’s set up and the size of the venue.
 Generally, we ask for about an 8 ft X 8 ft area to set up our DJ equipment (as well as our photo booth area).

-Bands and DJs need power outlets.
+Whether you hire a band or DJ, both bands and DJs need power outlets.
 Usually, a DJ will only need one standard power outlet on its own breaker.
-A band will likely need more power, since there are more musicians and more instruments to amplify.
+A band will likely need more power since there are more musicians and more instruments to amplify.
 Be sure that wherever the band or DJ is setting up has the necessary power outlets.

-Cost to Hire a Band vs. DJ for a Wedding
+Cost to Hire a Wedding DJ vs a Band

 Pros & Cons of Hiring a Wedding Band

 After you’ve considered all of the above information, it’s time to look at the pros and cons of hiring a band.
-Let’s discuss these, now.
+As always, we do our best to provide unbiased info on whether to hire a band or DJ.
+Let’s discuss the band options, now.

 Pros & Cons of Hiring a Wedding DJ